ManriCamachoP/AeroDB/README.md

-# Database Comparison: MySQL for Airport Management in Central America
+# Airport Management DataBase in Central America using Python and SQL

 This repository contains the implementation of a MySQL database designed for managing information about airports in Central America.